 Solid logs or siding are usually made of wood and are actual, milled logs.
 They give you the look of a real wood log cabin, but are installed to the existing exterior of a home, rather than being stacked on top of one another and mortared into place.

 Hollow siding just gives the appearance of solid wood, but may be made of several materials such as steel.
 The hollow back of the siding presents the opportunity to have additional insulation material added to the exterior of the home or building.
 This in turn helps create a more continuous insulation and a tighter building envelope that can help contribute to lower energy costs.
 Because wood is a poor insulator, using solid wood siding may not provide the same benefits as using some type of hollow veneer with an insulating backing.
-Solid wood siding can be installed over many types of sheathing insulation, which can help solve this problem.
+Solid wood siding can be installed over many types of exterior wall sheathing insulation, which can help solve this problem.

 Log Siding Materials